 - numbness or reduced nerve sensitivity

-It can also lead to eventual lesions on the skin called "carpal tunnel syndrome" which causes numbness, weakness, burning pains, cramps, and more.
-It's more common among people who work with repetitive motions such as typing for long periods of time without taking breaks.
+It can also lead to eventual lesions on the skin called "carpal tunnel syndrome," which causes numbness, weakness, burning pains, cramps, and more.
+It's more common among people who work with repetitive motions, such as typing for long periods without taking breaks.

 Diabetic patients with long-term diabetes can experience complications in nerve function, including loss of feeling and changes to their sense of taste.
-They may also have difficulty regulating body temperature as a result of poor circulation.
+They may also have difficulty regulating body temperature due to poor circulation.

 Poor glycemic control

-There are multiple risk factors for developing diabetic neuropathy and one of the most important is poor glycemic control.
+Multiple risk factors exist for developing diabetic neuropathy, and one of the most important is poor glycemic control.
 Poorly managed diabetes can affect how nerves function by reducing or eliminating blood flow to them, an effect that may happen as a result of high glucose levels in the bloodstream over time.

 The length of your diabetes

 The length of your diabetes can also play a role in the development of diabetic neuropathy.
-The longer you have had diabetes, the higher risk there is for developing complications like this one.
-The most common form of neuropathy that develops from poorly managed diabetes are called focal or segmental mononeuropathies and affect only certain nerves in parts of your body.
+The longer you have had diabetes, the higher the risk there is for developing complications like this one.
+The most common form of neuropathy that develops from poorly managed diabetes is called focal or segmental mononeuropathies and affects only specific nerves in parts of your body.

 Kidney complications

-The kidneys are the organs that filter blood and retain useful materials like glucose.
-Diabetic neuropathy is often linked to kidney complications because high levels of sugar in your bloodstream can damage these important filtering machines.
+The kidneys are the organs that filter blood and retain functional materials like glucose.
+Diabetic neuropathy is often linked to kidney complications because high levels of sugar in your bloodstream can damage these vital filtering machines.

 Overweight